Jaideep0/cyber-demo-backend/README.md

   -F "file=@/path/to/photo.jpg"
 ```

-You should get back a JSON object of all EXIF tags (camera model, timestamps, GPS, etc.).

 ## Stopping and Cleaning Up

 When you're done, you can stop and remove the containers, networks, and volumes with: